 Contributions from the Fund are helping save lives locally.
 Every dollar donated to the Fund is used for local direct patient care and there are no administrative costs taken from donations.

 Over the past 24 years, nearly $3.5 million has been raised through community support for the fund and its events.

 Here are just a few of the items purchased and services provided to Frederick Health Hospital over the years, thanks to the Hurwitz Breast Cancer Fund:

 - A special breast coil was purchased for use with MRI imaging of the breast

-- 3D & CAD Mammography Systems have been purchased to assist in the detection of breast cancer at an earlier stage; allowing for more successful outcomes.
+- 3D & CAD Mammography Systems have been purchased to assist in the detection of breast cancer at an earlier stage, allowing for more successful outcomes

+The Hurwitz Breast Cancer Fund is a not-for-profit fund with a 501 (c)(3) tax status.
 All contributions to the fund are tax-deductible to the fullest extent allowed by law.